 Everyone has their own views as to when it’s ok to sleep with a guy but the decision is taken out of your hands when you are dating with kids.
 Imagine its date No.3 and you’re desperate to rip his clothes off and dive into bed .. but wait .. the kids are asleep upstairs.
 It’s not cool for kids to see mum sleeping with lots of men or with a man they have never met.
 But look on the bright side: Keeping the suspense going longer is fun, and it will be all the more enjoyable then you wangle yourselves a kid-free night.

 IT’S HARD TO TAKE OFF YOUR MUM HAT

 Being a single mum is all-consuming.
 We are in mum-mode 24/7 and it can be hard to switch out of it.
 If you find yourselves discussing the merits of reusable nappies on a first date, you’ve gone off course and need to change tact.
 Turn off your ‘mum thoughts’ and focus on the man in front of you.

 RESPECT PRIVACY FOR YOURSELF AND YOUR KIDS

 You should never let a guy know where you live until you are 100% sure about him, but this is even more important with kids.
-Be careful not to share any private information early on, such as where they go to school or any routines that you have.
+Be careful not to share any private information early on, such as where your kids go to school or any routines that you have.
 Don’t discuss money or go into detail about your ex.
 You just never know how this information could be used in a way that is detrimental to your family.
 There are some lovely guys out there, but there are also some head-cases.
 Stay safe, be careful and have fun.
-Here are some tips to guide you if you are unsure: 12 Tried and tested tactics to date safely online.
+Here are some tips to guide you safely on your way: 12 Tried and tested tactics to date safely online.